Battle of Mount Longdon: Assault on Mount Longdon

 As dusk fell, 3 PARA advanced to their start lines and commenced a four-hour march toward their objectives.
-While B Company approached Mount Longdon, Corporal Brian Milne triggered a mine, alerting Sub-Lieutenant Baldini's platoon.
-The Argentine troops emerged from their tents and opened fire just as Lieutenant Bickerdike's No. 4 Platoon arrived at their positions.
-During the engagement, Corporal Stewart McLaughlin was spotted eliminating an Argentine 7.62mm machine gun positioned on high ground overlooking the western slopes.
+While B Company approached the western slopes of Mount Longdon, Corporal Brian Milne triggered a antipersonnel mine, alerting Sub-Lieutenant Juan Baldini's 1st Platoon.
+While the bulk of Baldini's platoon were still in their tents inside their sleeping bags, Corporal Carlos Roberto Cascio was on sentry duty and he opened fire sounding the general alarm before he roused up the men from his rifle section.
+These Argentine troops soon emerged from their tents and opened fire on the British just as Lieutenant Ian Bickerdike's No. 4 Platoon arrived in the middle of the Argentine platoon defensive position.
+At the same time, there was much initial confusion in the Argentine 3rd Platoon sector with Sergeant Rolando Mario Spizuoco ordering Private Félix Benjamín Barreto armed with a FAP light-machine-gun and others to cease firing for he at first believed they were opening fire on fellow soldiers from the 1st Rifle Platoon.

+During the engagement in the Argentine 1st Platoon sector, Corporal Stewart McLaughlin was spotted eliminating an Argentine 7.62mm machine gun positioned on high ground overlooking the western slopes.

 Lieutenant Jonathan Shaw's No. 6 Platoon, positioned on B Company's right flank, secured the summit of 'Fly Half' without resistance.
 However, they had overlooked several Argentine soldiers from the 3rd Platoon, who later fired on the platoon's rear, causing several casualties before the area was finally secured.
-Meanwhile, intense hand-to-hand combat combat erupted in the 1st Platoon sector, lasting three hours until the Paras successfully forced the defenders out.
+Meanwhile, intense hand-to-hand combat erupted in the 1st Platoon sector, lasting three hours until the Paras successfully forced the defenders out.

 Across the 1st Platoon's position, small groups of soldiers were locked in desperate combat.
 B Company methodically eliminated the Argentine defensive positions.
 Privates Ben Gough and Dominic Gray managed to crawl to an Argentine bunker and position themselves beside it as the Argentine Marines inside fired at the British.
 The two Paras each "posted" a grenade through the firing slit before storming the bunker.
 Both soldiers were mentioned in despatches for their actions during the battle.